altalanta/ts-nutrition-app/README.md

 ```

 The web app provides:
+- **Onboarding**: Select your life stage (preconception, pregnancy trimesters, lactation)
-- **Search Tab**: Search for foods by name and add to your daily log
+- **Search Tab**: Search for foods by name with provenance and confidence indicators
-- **Barcode Tab**: Enter barcode numbers to look up products
+- **Barcode Tab**: Enter barcode numbers for product lookup with safety validation
-- **Log Tab**: View your daily food entries and generate weekly reports
+- **Log Tab**: Daily food logging with weekly reports showing UL compliance and data quality
+- **Settings**: Life stage management, export options, and privacy controls

-## Data Importers
+## Data Importers & Safety Model

-The system includes HTTP clients for three major nutrition data sources:
+The system includes HTTP clients for three major nutrition data sources with a sophisticated safety-aware merging strategy:

-- **USDA FoodData Central (FDC)**: Government database with comprehensive nutrient data
+- **USDA FoodData Central (FDC)**: Government database with comprehensive, verified nutrient data
 - **Nutritionix**: Commercial database with strong barcode and branded product coverage
 - **Open Food Facts (OFF)**: Open-source database with global barcode coverage

-### Data Merging Strategy
+### Safety-First Data Merging Strategy

-When multiple sources provide data for the same product:
+When multiple sources provide data for the same product, the system applies a deterministic safety policy:

-1. **Primary Source Priority**: FDC > Nutritionix > OFF
+1. **FDC Priority for Micronutrients**: For safety-critical micronutrients (Vitamin A, Selenium, Iodine, Folate), FDC data is preferred when available
-2. **Nutrient Selection**: For each nutrient, choose the maximum non-zero value across all sources
+2. **Confidence-Weighted Selection**: For other nutrients, the highest-confidence source is selected
-3. **Metadata Enhancement**: Use the best available brand, serving size, and barcode information
+3. **Conflict Detection**: Values differing by >3× trigger conflict flags for review
+4. **Plausibility Guards**: Implausible per-100g values are clamped to reasonable bounds
+5. **Provenance Tracking**: Each nutrient value includes source, confidence score, and quality flags

+### Safety Model

+**Upper Limits (ULs)**: The system warns at 80% of established ULs and errors at 100%+ for pregnancy/lactation stages.

+**Plausibility Bounds**: Nutrient values exceeding realistic per-100g thresholds are clamped and flagged.

+**Confidence Scoring**: Each nutrient value is scored based on source reliability (FDC=1.0, Nutritionix=0.8, OFF=0.6) × data completeness.

+**Provenance Chips**: All nutrient data includes source attribution and confidence indicators.

 ### Environment Setup